Risk Management for Student Organizations and Advisors

-The following training dates are available for Spring 2015:
+The following training dates are available for 2015, in the Thompson Student Center:

 Once an executive member attends a risk management session, he/she must relay all information to their organization and submit a Statement of Completion to Student Activities.
 Information to properly train your organization is found under Training Your Organization.
 Organizations are required to update their risk management policy every 5 years.
 If you are unsure how to do that, you may refer to Adopting a Risk Management Policy.
 For verification of your organization's risk management policy, contact Student Activities.